-It can be frustrating loosing something.
+It can be frustrating losing something.
 You know at one point you had it in your possession, but now you have no idea where it is, and no matter where you look for it you just can’t figure out where it went.
 Maybe it was the television remote, or your car keys.
 Maybe for you it was your power steering fluid.
-Whether it was the telltale whining noise that gave it away, a sudden loss of power steering in while you were driving, or you simply noticed your power steering fluid level was low during a regular check, it can be frustrating finding a low fluid level without having any prior indications of a leak.
+Whether it was the telltale whining noise in your car that gave it away, a sudden loss of power steering in while you were driving, or you simply noticed your power steering fluid level was low during a regular check, it can be frustrating finding a low fluid level without having any prior indications of a leak.
 Regular maintenance checks can help keep low fluid levels from sneaking up on you.
 For more things you should be regularly checking on your vehicle, checkout out our series on routine maintenance that starts with an article about what you should check every week.

 If you find yourself wondering where you power steering fluid has gone, there is only one possibility.
 You’ve got a leak somewhere in your power steering system.
 It is not unusual to have a leak in your power steering system to go unnoticed.
 Your power steering system operates at high pressures so a leak in your system will likely only leak while your vehicle is running and the system is pressurized.
 Since power steering fluid usually only leaks while your engine is running, the drips can often land on the road or be blown back under the engine of your car not leaving any puddles or spots on your driveway or in your parking spots.
 Also, the components where a leak is possible are all located very low on your vehicle and can often be over looked when you are checking under your hood.
 Lastly, dirty power steering fluid can look very similar to dirty engine oil and a power steering fluid leak can easily be mistaken for an engine oil leak.